Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ### **W3C CSS Validator**

 ![CSS Validator Report](/assets/images/rm/ "CSS Validator")
-	The result of the CSS validator highlighted 2 errors, both of these errors are associated with Bootstrap's CDN, which the developer hasn't access to change.
+	The result of the CSS validator highlighted 17 errors, these errors are associated with Bootstrap's CDN, which the developer hasn't access to change.

 ### **Lighthouse**